TerminalNator2000/Secure-GCP-App-using-GAE/README.md

-Here's a LinkedIn article on creating a secure cloud application using Google App Engine, with key strategies inspired by the approach we discussed for Azra AI:

----

 # Building a Secure Cloud Application with Google App Engine: Key Strategies for Real-Time Data and Compliance

 In today’s data-driven world, businesses demand real-time insights and highly scalable applications that don’t compromise security.
 This is especially true when developing cloud applications that handle sensitive data or process real-time analytics.
 Google App Engine provides a robust, fully managed platform that streamlines application development, but building a secure application requires careful planning and a security-focused approach.

 This article outlines core principles for creating a secure, scalable cloud application on Google App Engine.
 These strategies are applicable to any business striving for real-time analytics, robust data handling, and strong compliance standards.

----

 ## 1. Understanding and Defining Security Requirements